Register for AccessAbility and Inclusion

 - Compliance with confidentiality guidelines concerning personal information, in accordance with Privacy Laws and Principles.
 AccessAbility and Inclusion collects personal information to establish your support needs.
 Refer to Privacy Collection Notice for more details.

 Students who are registered for support are required to:

 - Complete the registration process in order to verify reasonable adjustments and additional services required.

 - Discuss alternative formatting requirements and/or foreseeable difficulties with accessing courses, prior to the commencements of each semester.

 - Initiate and maintain contact with subject coordinators regarding reasonable adjustments outlined in your Learning Access Plan (LAP).

 - Be aware of the expiry date of your LAP and how to update your LAP with your AccessAbility Advisor.

 - Submit applications for extensions at least three days prior to the due date, for assessment tasks that will form 15% or more of your total assessment.
-Where there is an exacerbation of your condition that prevents you from doing this, you are advised to contact the subject coordinator to negotiate options and you can contact the AccessAbility Hub for assistance.
+Where there is an exacerbation of your condition that prevents you from doing this, you are advised to contact the subject coordinator to negotiate options and you can contact AccessAbility and Inclusion for assistance.

-- Promptly advise the AccessAbility Hub of changes to your mental health condition, ongoing medical condition or disability, that may impact on your study.
+- Promptly advise AccessAbility and Inclusion of changes to your mental health condition, ongoing medical condition or disability, that may impact on your study.